TheFaceOfIT/TheFaceOfIT.github.io/source/_posts/2013-07-09-the-purpose-of-Face-of-IT.markdown

 alias: [ /purpose/index.html ]
 ---

+This site is dedicated to resolving some of the core questions surrounding the purpose, usage, and view of IT in the business space today.
+Questions like...

 Are you in IT and struggle with the concern that business cares more about quantity than quality when it comes to your work?

 Are you in business, and struggle to understand what quality is, and how it effects your costs?

 These are questions that as an industry we've struggled needlessly with for decades, because the real question is : **How can rapid, high quality IT effect our ability to generate revenue?**

-Answering this question, is small pragmatic steps is how we are going to change **the face of IT**.
+Answering this question with small pragmatic steps is how we are going to change **the face of IT**.

 <!-- More -->